-Before you begin to use your vehicle, be sure you have read this Owners Manual completely and understand all the features.
-Pay particular attention to the safety information on pages 2-1 - 2-5.
-Please read all the caution and warning labels on your vehicle
+Before you begin to use your vehicle, be sure you have read this Owner's Manual completely and understand of the controls.
+Pay particular attention to the safety information on pages 2-1-2-5.
+Please also read all caution and warning labels on your vehicle.

-This vehicle is designed for the operator and one passenger.
-The driver and passenger must always wear a seat belt.
+This vehicle is designed for the operator and three passengers.
+The driver and passengers must always wear a seat belt.
 Never carry passengers in the cargo bed.